 The Board may appoint a Senior Independent Director whose role includes acting as the effective communication channel between the Company, its shareholders and the public.

-The Board has established five (5) Board Committees, namely Audit Committee, Nominating Committee, Remuneration Committee, Risk Management Committee and Investment Committee.
+The Board has established six (6) Board Committees, namely Audit Committee, Nominating Committee, Remuneration Committee, Risk Management and Sustainability Committee, Employees’ Share Option Scheme Committee and Investment Committee.

 The Principal objective of the AC is to assist the Board of Directors in discharging its statutory duties and responsibilities relating to accounting and reporting practices of the Group.

-The duties and responsibility of the AC include the followings:-
+The duties and responsibility of the AC include the following:-

 a) to consider the appointment or re-appointment of external auditors, the audit fee and matter relating to the resignation or dismissal of auditors, if any;